 Don’t overlook the quality of drains, brickwork.
 Maintain gutters quickly and cheaply by checking regularly.
 However, allowing them to deteriorate will not only make replacing them more expensive, but it will also probably affect any future house valuation.
 On the other hand, something as simple as regularly clearing gutters of leaves can protect house values up and down the country, as gutters protect the very fabric of your home from the damage caused by water.

 While fitting windows and doors yourself might seem like a good way of saving some money, a substandard job can significantly affect a future property valuation.
 Ill-fitting windows and doors are incredibly costly to put right, and they will often lead to other problems.
 Investing in a professional and safe job now can lead to quicker and more profitable house sales in the future.

 In most cases, increasing the demand for homes has a direct effect on sold house prices.
-The more people who fall in love with a house, the better chance there is that a bidding war will ensue.
+The more people fall in love with a house, the better chance that a bidding war will ensue.
 Buying a home is often an emotional experience, so creating the most idyllic package possible will improve your chances of securing a sale.
 A cheap and relatively simple way of doing this is to tidy up your home’s gardens.
 A nicely mowed lawn, a painted fence and a splash of colour in the flower beds cost very little, yet they can go a long way to inspiring buyers to make bids.

 Regardless of how well presented your home’s interior is, if the exterior and the structure aren’t taken care of, you could find that a buyer’s house valuation gives you a nasty shock.
-Instead of waiting for major problems to occur, protect house prices, a schedule of preventative maintenance could save you money on repairs in the long term – as well as protecting the sale value of your home.
+Instead of waiting for major problems to occur, protect house prices, a schedule of preventative maintenance could save you money on repairs in the long term – as well as preserving the sale value of your home.